 Map Takeaways

-• East London and Cambridge have the highest concentration of off-road cycle routes
+• East London and Cambridge have the densest concentration of off-road cycle routes

 • The map doesn’t reflect the quality of the routes in any way